ayoubft/ayoubft.github.io/_pages/about.md

 Hi there 👋, Ayoub here, always exploring and learning.

-Commencing my phd journey, I am exploring cutting-edge technologies.
-Capturing geological puzzles, especially fractures, using drones and lidar, and working on detecting them automatically.
+As part of my PhD journey, I am diving into cutting-edge technologies.
+My research focuses on capturing geological puzzles, particularly fractures, using drones and LiDAR, and developing automated detection methods.

 My areas of expertise and research interests include: